sarahdini-design/ontario-ed-performance-analysis/README.md

 - Physician Initial Assessment wait time
 - Total ED time for patients who were admitted

-I wanted to see how these measures changed over time, how hospital corporations compared with similar hospitals, and whether some performance gaps appeared repeatedly across several years.
+When I first reviewed the CIHI data, I noticed that the two ED indicators could tell very different stories about the same hospital corporation.
+That led me to a question I wanted to explore: were some performance gaps showing up repeatedly over time, and if so, at which stage of the ED visit?

 ## Data Sources